jessekrubin/ry/docs/src/food-4-thought.md

     - no name conflicts
     - easier to remember where things are
     - type annotations are easier to read
     - importing `ry.jiff` (or `ry.ryo3.jiff` tbd) is more explicitly the `jiff` wrapper(s)
   - cons:
     - Don't know how type annotations should be laid out... if there is a submodule called `ry.ryo3.reqwest`, do you import from `ry.ryo3.reqwest` or do I reexport from `ry.reqwest`?
 Then were doe the type-annotations live and how are they laid out without having to duplicate/shim them?

+---

+## pypi size limit

+The pypi project size limit of 10gb was reached.
+I (jesse) won't request a limit raise until the package is more stable and hits some sort of `v0.1.x`, SOOOOOO for now I will be deleting older versions of ry from pypi as needed and will setup gh-action to upload the wheels to the releases page so they are not lost into the ether...
+The first versions of ry were likely not worth keeping.